callegar/LaTeX-draftwatermark/README.md

 "CONFIDENTIAL" across document pages.
 The package may remind in some sense `draftcopy` by Dr. Juergen Vollmer, but its implementation is lighter (as the reduced code footprint shows) and does not rely on postscript specials, making the package fully compatible with pdfLaTeX, XeLaTeX and LuaLaTeX.
-The package depends on `everypage.sty` by the same author.

 The package focus is on simplicity, for complex layouts please consider `scrlayer.sty` in the KOMA script bundle or directly employing the new